dmhuehol/EnvAn-WN-Phase-2/README.md

 TvZprint: Current version (8/19/17) of MATLAB function to plot a temperature-height figure from soundings data given an input time, with figure settings tuned to be most useful for posters.
 Tags: soundings, poster

 windbarb: MATLAB function to plot wind barbs.
-Written by Laura Tomkins in May 2017.
+Written by Laura Tomkins (github @lauratomkins) in May 2017.

 wnAllPlot: Current version (8/24/17) of MATLAB function to display various kinds of warm nose plots based off a soundings structure containing warm nose data.
 Uses the stacked method for ranged bar graphs, which causes problems in representing some kinds of warm noses.
 Renamed from “wnaltplot” in 9/3/17 push.
 Tags: sounding, warm nose toolbox, renamed Requires: newtip, datetickzoom